go-modules-by-example/index/009_submodules/README.md

 * We have `a` import `b` to make things slightly more interesting.
 * We finish by creating a module on our local filesystem to use our `a` command.

+Note that the root `go.mod` is optional here.
+(In general, you can have a multi-module repository without a root `go.mod`, and without any nesting of modules.
+The techniques shown in this example also apply to multi-module repositories that do not have any nested modules).

 ### Walkthrough

 Initialise a directory as a git repo, and add an appropriate remote: